 I recently came across an issue with my WordPress installation.
 It’s situated behind a load balancer where SSL is terminated.
 The load balancer takes HTTPS traffic, then forwards it as HTTP on port 80 to the wordpress server.

 I was running issues with a redirect loop after installing wordpress.
-The solution was to add this bit of code to wp-settings.php:
+The solution was to add this bit of code to wp-config.php:

 if ($_SERVER['HTTP_X_FORWARDED_PROTO'] == 'https')